openedx/edx-documentation/en_us/shared/exercises_tools/chemical_equation.rst

 **Tag:** ``<chemicalequationinput>``

-Indicates that the answer to this problem is a chemical equation and creates a response field where the student enters an answer.
+Indicates that the answer to this problem is a chemical equation and creates a response field where the learner enters an answer.

   Attributes